 Meet the Curriculum Department!

-Molly Superchi, K-8 Curriculum Director
+Molly Superchi, Director of Curriculum and Instruction

 Amy Langdon, Early Childhood Director

 Beth Gospodarek, ELL Director

 Kelley Targett, K-8 Literacy Coach

 The Curriculum Department works with teachers, administrators and the community to support student learning through the coordination of best practices in instruction, assessment and curriculum development.
 This includes work in following areas:

 The Curriculum Department has established a system to ensure teacher teams meet systematically to review student data to assess student achievement and progress in meeting the Massachusetts Curriculum Frameworks.
 Data is used to determine curriculum and instructional and assessment supports for all students.
 Title I and Special Education supports are provided within all tiers to support students in need of specialized instruction.
 Our district is implementing Research for Better Teaching‘s Formative Assessments for Results (FAR) Cycle.
 This is a constant cycle of planning and communicating learning expectations to students, monitoring student progress towards outcomes, determining strengths/needs and adjusting practice to support all students.

 - What should students know or be able to do?